 Take a child, three or four years of age.
 Put him or her together with children of the same age.
 Now you must teach that child to share toys with the other children.
 If however he breaks something or hurts one of the other children, Lying about it will come natural.
 Fear not however, there is a savior; someone who can show us the way.

 Enter the television.
 Most of us view the TV as a form of entertainment.
-The average person spends three to four hours per day watching television.
+The average person spends three to four hours per day watching it.
 That equals twenty eight hours per week, 112 per month, bringing us to a grand total of 1344 hour per year.

 When you spend that much time concentrated on streaming video, you cannot help but learn something.
 But how does television teach; and what are we learning?